 Over 30 years.
 Over 80,000 babies and counting.
 An incredible birth experience.
 Choosing the place to deliver your bundle of joy is an important decision.
 That’s why we’re so proud to deliver award-winning maternity care in a beautiful, comfortable environment that feels like home.
 We provide resources and support throughout your entire journey – including personalized care from exceptional physicians and nurses, an on-site, advanced Level III Neonatal Intensive Care Unit, and spacious, private birthing suites.
 Whether you’re planning to start your family, choosing your OB/GYN or discovering what we’re about, we’ve got you covered.

 During this extraordinary time, some necessary modifications have been made to the way we are caring for our patients.
 All changes are for the safety and ultimate benefit of our patients, their families, our Nurses, OBs and other essential hospital staff.
-See the documents below for the latest visitor guidelines and what to expect during your time at The Women's Hospital at Saddleback Medical Center:
+To view our latest FAQs, please visit COVID-19 information page.

 In 1988, The Women’s Hospital introduced the first Labor-Delivery-Recovery-Postpartum (LDRP) suites in California, and since then, we’ve stayed ahead of the curve, adding a variety of luxurious amenities.
 Our suites have a spa-like ambiance with soft natural light, Bluetooth speakers and Himalayan salt rock lamps.